cdli-gh/blog/_blog/gsoc20/design_integration/posts/07_week6.md

 author: "Samarth"
 tags: ["week","gsoc","gsoc2020","design_integration","eval#2","week#6"]
 ---
-Welcome of CDLI Blogs.

-Please update the author name and add tags too.

-This page should contain the report made for every week.

-Replace Project# with your project name.

 ## Week Summary

-A complete report of the work done during the week must be written here.
+Already done with the advance search page I noticed that the layout of search settings was similar to that of advance search.
+So, I quickly finished the markup portion, with me fairly ahead of the schedule I incorporated the accessibility work within this week

 ## Daily Work Update